Mohamed-Abdelkarem/data-engineering-zoomcamp-Full/01-docker-terraform/docker-sql/05-data-ingestion.md

 /tmp/ipykernel_25483/2933316018.py:1: DtypeWarning: Columns (6) have mixed types.
 Specify dtype option on import or set low_memory=False.
 ```

-So we need to specify the types:
+So we need to specify the types (because we work with CSV.. but Parquet files, for example contain the types embedded):

 ```python
 dtype = {